 - Thyroid-stimulating hormone (TSH): This is released by the pituitary gland to stimulate release of thyroid hormones.
 If there is not enough thyroid hormone being produced, TSH is usually high (hypothyroidism).
 If TSH is low, there is usually an excess of thyroid hormone (hyperthyroidism).

 - Thyroxine (T4): This is primarily what is secreted by the thyroid gland.
 It is an inactive version of thyroid hormone, which is converted into active T3 hormone.
 Low T4 may indicate hypothyroidism while high amounts can suggest hyperthyroidism.

 - Triiodothyronine (T3): This is active thyroid hormone, which is formed from the conversion of T4 to T3.
 T3 is the main player in metabolism regulation.
 Low T3 can indicate hypothyroidism and high amounts suggest hyperthyroidism.

-Cholesterol typically has a negative connotation, but it is critical for normal functioning of our bodies.
-It is formed in the liver and is a component of the cell membranes of all of our cells, resulting in appropriate transport of nutrients and materials from cell to cell as well as cell-to-cell recognition and communication.
+Cholesterol typically has a negative connotation, but it is critical for the normal functioning of our bodies.
+It is formed in the liver and is a component of the cell membranes of all of our cells, resulting in the appropriate transport of nutrients and materials from cell to cell as well as cell-to-cell recognition and communication.
 There are three major types of cholesterol (lipoproteins) in the bloodstream that we need to be concerned about.

-- Low-density (LDL) cholesterol: This is the referred to as the “bad” cholesterol as high levels of LDLs tend to put you at increased risk for a cardiovascular event.
+- Low-density (LDL) cholesterol: This is referred to as the “bad” cholesterol as high levels of LDLs tend to put you at increased risk for a cardiovascular event.

 - Very low-density (VLDL) cholesterol: This is another type of “bad” cholesterol formed mainly by triglycerides (another type of fat); this lipoprotein helps cholesterol build up on artery walls.